 Great Teachers Make Great Schools

 More than 75 percent of the Elementary School Faculty holds advanced degrees.
-Faculty members speak more than a dozen languages, with native speakers leading both the American and Italian Sections.
+Faculty members speak more than a dozen languages, with native English speakers leading both the American and Italian Sections.

 Our faculty has adopted the Responsive Classroom approach, a teaching method that helps students strengthen both academic and social-emotional skills, builds a collaborative community of learners, and delivers content in a manner that is interesting to students.
 Professional development in the Responsive Classroom approach has helped teachers improve their discipline practices, train students to be responsible for their own behavior, and prepare teaching spaces and lesson plans that help the class achieve its goals.

 Some in the teaching profession view discipline as something separate from instruction—something that a teacher must impose on her class so that she can teach in peace.
 At the TASIS Elementary School, we have a different approach: here, discipline is an important learning activity.
 We believe that some of the most important lessons children learn at school take place on the playground as well as in the classroom.
 Our approach to discipline is instructive rather than punitive.